Saint Library

 Sixty Years of Stillness

-For six decades she refused wine and laughter, rarely leaving her cell except for religious services — a discipline so severe it drew monks from across the desert to seek her counsel.
+For six decades she refused wine and laughter, rarely leaving her cell except for religious services — a discipline that drew monks from Scetis to visit and honor her as a Desert Mother.

 The Ladder and Death

-She taught mortality awareness as a spiritual weapon: 'I place death before my eyes before going up the ladder' — turning the fear of death into the sharpest tool of interior transformation.
+She taught mortality awareness as a spiritual weapon: 'I place death before my eyes before going up the ladder' — turning the contemplation of death into the sharpest tool of interior transformation.

 Voice in the Apophthegmata